weaversa/cryptol-course/labs/Language/IntroTypeHackery.md

 accomplish what appears to be simple.
 In this document we'll show an example of this and how it can be overcome.

-In a nutshell the problem shown herein—and in general many typing surprises in Cryptol—stems from the fact that the type system can not do any reasoning based on values, rather it must know or deduce the size of all data at parse time.
-In some ways this limits us, but it makes automated reasoning practical and rarely proves to be a hindrance for cryptographic algorithms.
+In a nutshell the problem shown herein (and in general many typing surprises in Cryptol) stems from the fact that the type system cannot do any reasoning based on values, rather it must know or deduce the size of all data at parse time.
+In some ways this limits us, but it makes automated reasoning practical and rarely proves to be a show-stopper for cryptographic algorithms.

 The Exemplar